 True and Fascinating Canadian History

-of the Golden Gumshoe Graves
+and The Golden Gumshoe Graves

 Four Golden Parts

-by Three Golden Friends
+Three Golden Friends

 Golden, British Columbia, Canada is a small town nestled in the Columbia Valley and located on the Trans-Canada Highway.
 The town's history is strongly linked to the Canadian Pacific Railway (CPR) and the logging industry.